 We offer a range of initiatives and services, tailor made to meet the needs of the individual.
 These include:

-Detached Street Work & Outreach (DSWO): workers work on the streets, parks & Estates, as well as dropping into youth clubs, community centres and at the Royal London Hospital's A&E. They provide confidential help, support and advice for you on your turf!
+Detached Street Work & Outreach (DSWO): workers work on the streets, parks and Estates, as well as dropping into youth clubs, community centres.
+They provide confidential help, support and advice for you on your turf!
 On issues such as substance and alcohol misuse, consequences of antisocial behaviour, youth violence, poor sexual health and other social and emotional health difficulties.
 We also offer support around employment and training opportunities.

 One-to-One Advocacy Support: workers will work with you on a personal level, giving help, support and advice that cater for your specific needs.

-Workshops and Discussion Groups: needs based workshops on issues such as territorial conflict, crime, antisocial behaviour, sex & relationship education and emotional health and wellbeing.
+Workshops and Discussion Groups: needs based workshops on issues such as territorial conflict, crime, antisocial behaviour, sex and relationship education and emotional health and well-being.

 The Comanity Project is an Erasmus+ KA3 ‘Support for Policy Reform’ action coordinated by Arcola Research, UK, gathering 9 European partners from the UK, Italy, Spain, Greece and Belgium over two years (2017-2019).
 The consortium has committed to developing an ‘inclusive learning ecosystem’ around marginalised and vulnerable young people through the creation of the “Community Animateur” Programme.
 The Community Animateur role will be to bridge the existing gap between young people on the margin and youth communities and institutions by acting as a “Social Mediator”.